University of Tennessee: Space Institute

-The University of Tennessee Space Institute, located in Tullahoma, TN, is an extension of the Knoxville campus supporting research and graduate studies in aerospace engineering and related fields.
+The University of Tennessee Space Institute, located in Tullahoma, Tennessee, is an extension of the Knoxville campus supporting research and graduate studies in aerospace engineering and related fields.
 The Space Institute is home to various supersonic wind tunnels used by the Department of Mechanical, Aerospace, and Biomedical Engineering.
 This includes Mach 2, Mach 2.3, and Mach 4 facilities.
 A Mach 7 wind tunnel was completed in 2021 to support hypersonic flight research.
 The Space Institute is also home to the Center of Laser Applications (CLA).